Change Control Board

 - Emergency change: changes made to address an issue that is impacting service levels because not doing so significantly increases risk or because the usual timeframe is too long.

-- CRs must be submitted by noon the day before CCB meets for consideration at that week's meeting.
+- CRs must be submitted no later than noon the day before CCB meets for consideration at that week's meeting.

-- Regular CRs will go into production no sooner than one week after approval.
+- Regular CRs will go into production no sooner than one week after approval unless the approved CR specifies a different implementation date.

-- Requestor's attendance is necessary to answer questions about your CR.
+- Requestors' attendance is necessary to answer questions about the CR they have submitted.
 Requestors should invite CR stakeholders.

 - Emergency changes by definition need to happen immediately and so CCB approval may not be possible prior to the change.